jayyy404/Personalized-Health-Coach/README.md

 # Personalized-Health-Coach
 This is the repository for our final project for the subject Information Syste.<br>

-This is a Flask web application that provides personalized lifestyle coaching using Google Gemini AI.
+The **Personalized-Health-Coach** is a Flask web application that provides personalized lifestyle coaching using Google Gemini AI.
 Users can enter their age, weight, height, and health goals, and optionally upload an image.
 The app generates a customized plan with diet advice, workout routines, and supplement recommendations, all presented in a clear and user-friendly format.
 Finally, results are shown instantly after submitting the form.

 ## Features